Tenkai Knights: Music

 Four pieces of theme music are used for the episodes: one opening theme and three closing themes.
 The opening theme is "Get the Glory" by Ayako Nakanomori.
 The first ending theme is "Shunkan Diamond" (瞬間Diamond, Shunkan Diamond) by Rurika Yokoyama, while the second ending is "Shōri no Hanataba o -gonna gonna be hot!-" (勝利の花束を-gonna gonna be hot!-, lit.
 "Victory Bouquet -gonna gonna be hot!-") by Cyntia.
 The third ending, "Densetsu no FLARE" (伝説のFLARE -, lit.
 "Legendary Flare"), is sung by Pile.
 For the English version, John Majkut composed its opening theme with an instrumental version of the same track used for the credits.
 The series' background score is composed by Majkut and MONACA of Star Driver fame.

 Happinet released an 82-song soundtrack on CD on March 25, 2015, in Japan.

 Video games

 On January 30, 2014, Namco Bandai Games announced a video game entitled Tenkai Knights: Brave Battle (テンカイナイト ブレイブバトル, Tenkai Naito Bureibu Batoru) for Nintendo 3DS, released in Japan on September 25, 2014, and in North America on October 7, 2014.
+It is one of the worst rated 3DS games, with a score of 26 on Metacritic, with the 3rd lowest score for any 3DS game on Metacritic.

 On February 27, 2014, Spin Master and Game Pill launched the free-to-play Tenkai Knights: Battle for Quarton game for iOS devices.
 The game was also available through web browsers via the Unity plug-in.
 Other browser titles include Bravenwolf's Run, Race to Redemption and Tenkai Boost.